JuanRamirez2000/ChessNotes/README.md

 - [x] User search for Chess.com
 - [ ] Analysis creation and editing
     - [x] Creating analysis
+        - [ ] Creating analysis from position on the right is not currently working.
+        - [ ] Restructuring of creating analysis
     - [ ] Editing analysis
     - [x] Deleting analysis
+- [ ] Changing up table for games preview
 - [ ] API endpoints
     - [x] Creating a new analysis
     - [x] Signing up user with Clerk and Chess.com